 "Urs App’s The Cult of Emptiness is an exceptionally well-researched piece of historical scholarship, one which should be considered by all those interested in the history of the West’s encounter with Eastern ‘religions’and indeed offer precious insight to those interested in the European philosophical debates of the seventeenth century."
 (Prof. Fabio Gironi, book review on academia.edu)

-Available worldwide at internet bookshops.
+Available worldwide at internet bookshops both as hardcover and paperback.
 For orders of five or more copies we offer discounts; please contact our